-d. integrity, credibility, competence
+d. competence, integrity, credibility

 SOLUTIONS TO PROBLEMS

 Problem 1-8

 a.
 Managerial accounting information can be useful when growing a business.
 The information obtained can be used in the areas of planning, controlling, evaluating, and ultimately for decision making.
 John can use managerial information to predict out-of-state demand, additional costs to meet this new demand, and the income generated by the new demand.
 After sales are made, John will be able to assess whether making out-of-state sales is as profitable as he expected.